 This issue will be discussed in Sect.~\ref{sec:3.3}.
-The channel $\bf C2r1$ is not considered a control device, but rather an intrinsic component of the physical system being modeled; it will be `hard-wired' into the model by synchronous product with ${\bf G_1}$ and ${\bf G_2}$.
+The channel ${\bf CH}(2,r,1)$ is not considered a control device, but rather an intrinsic component of the physical system being modeled; it will be `hard-wired' into the model by synchronous product with ${\bf G}_1$ and ${\bf G}_2$.

+\begin{remark} We note that our model of communication channel (Fig.~\ref{fig1}) is similar to the mechanism of ``synchronous elastic circuits" or ``latency insensitive systems" (e.g. \cite{KishCort:2008}).
+A synchronous elastic circuit is one whose behavior does not change despite latencies (i.e. delays) of communication channels.
+One method to build synchronous elastic circuits is ``synchronous elastic flow" \cite{KishCort:2008}, where the idea of ``back pressure" is used in a similar way to the ``signal events" we use in our model of communication delay. \end{remark}

-Continuing with this special case we consider the joint behavior of ${\bf G_1}$, ${\bf G_2}$ and $\bf C2r1$ under control of ${\bf LOC_1'}$ and ${\bf LOC_2}$, namely
+Continuing with this special case we consider the joint behavior of ${\bf G}_1$, ${\bf G}_2$ and ${\bf CH}(2,r,1)$ under control of ${\bf LOC}_1'$ and ${\bf LOC}_2$, namely

-defined over the alphabet ${\Sigma _1} \cup \{ r'\} \cup {\Sigma _2}$.
-We refer to ${\bf SUP'}$ as the {\it channeled behavior} of $\bf SUP$ (in (\ref{e0})) with $r$ being the channeled event (i.e. $\Sigma_{chn} = \{r\}$).
+defined over the alphabet ${\Sigma_1} \cup \{ r'\} \cup {\Sigma_2}$.
+We refer to ${\bf SUP}'$ as the {\it channeled behavior} of $\bf SUP$ (in (\ref{eq:SUP})) with $r$ being the channeled event (i.e. $\Sigma_{ch} = \{r\}$).